ankakusu/ankakusu.github.io/README.md

 This is my personal website which is build by a static site generator developed by me using JavaScript based technologies.

-Note that, for the time being, this generator is strongly coupled with my own implementation, and is not a fully reusable content generator site, yet.
+Note that, for the time being, this generator is coupled with my own website implementation, and is not a fully reusable content generator, yet.

 ## The Stack

 - [PugJS](https://pugjs.org/api/getting-started.html) as the templating engine.
 - [MarkdownIt](https://github.com/markdown-it/markdown-it) as a Markdown parser.
 - HighlightJS as offline syntax highlighting.